saucelabs/sauce-docs/docs/mobile-apps/features/device-vitals.md

 ## Device Vitals Metrics Overview

 When enabled, Device Vitals functionality uses metrics to monitor resources and gives you valuable insight into app’s current performance.
-The Device Vitals functionality exposes a number of metrics, including :
+The Device Vitals functionality exposes a number of metrics, including:

 * CPU Performance
 * Memory Performance